slingercode/ednoesco.com/src/content/blog/crafting-an-interpreter.md

 ---
 title: "Crafting an interpreter"
 date: "07/11/2023"
+image: "/images/crafting-interpreters.png"
+height: 900
+width: 1920
 draft: false
 ---

 > **THIS WRITING IS WIP.
 SORRY FOR TYPOS AND THAT KIND OF STUFF**

-> This document is going to be a collection of personal notes about interpreters, compilers and some reflections on the code that is being implemented in this [repo](https://github.com/slingercode/rlox)
+> This post is going to be a collection of personal notes about interpreters, compilers and some reflections on the code that is being implemented in this [repo](https://github.com/slingercode/rlox)

 Last year I started reading the book called [Crafting Interpreters](https://craftinginterpreters.com) and just a couple of days retake this project.
 After all this months I forgot about some topics and started to rewrite the code (with improvements) and creating this notes as a documentation in which i can refer if I forgot the development.